graphcore-research/minimol/README.md

 # MiniMol
-A small yet very powerful molecular featurizer that generalises well to biological tasks thanks to the effective pre-training on biological and quantum mechnical datasets.
+A parameter-efficient molecular featuriser that generalises well to biological tasks thanks to the effective pre-training on biological and quantum mechnical datasets.

 The model has been introduced in the paper [𝙼𝚒𝚗𝚒𝙼𝚘𝚕: A Parameter-Efficient Foundation Model for Molecular Learning](https://arxiv.org/abs/2404.14986), published in the ICML workshop on *Accessible and Efficient Foundation Models for Biological Discovery* in 2024.

 ## Usage

-MiniMol is absurdly easy to use:
+Embeddings can be generated in four lines of code:

 ```
 from minimol import Minimol